Tw1ddle/geometrize-installer/README.md

 | x86 clang     |
 | x64 clang     |

-## Manual Builds
+## Building Manually

-More detail coming soon.
+Details coming soon.

 ## Notes
  * Got an idea or suggestion?
 Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).